-This is the website of the network of Tenants Advice and Advocacy Services (TAASs) in New South Wales.
-Tenants Advice and Advocacy Services assist tenants of private rental housing, social housing tenants, boarders and lodgers, and residential park residents.
+This website is produced by the Tenants’ Union of NSW in collaboration with the network of Tenants' Advice and Advocacy Services (TAASs).
+TAASs assist renters in private rental housing, social housing tenants, boarders and lodgers, and residential park residents.

 There are 15 generalist services and four specialist services for Aboriginal tenants.

 The services are funded under the NSW Fair Trading Tenants Advice and Advocacy Program, which uses monies from the Rental Bond Board Interest Account and the Property Services Statutory Interest Account.

 Find your local Tenants Advice and Advocacy Service or see a list of all TAASs.

 Tenants’ Union of NSW